 - What are the goals and guidelines for the new policy?

 - How often, when, and where will testing be done?

 - Will you do pre-employment, random, or post-incident testing?

 - How will your program be communicated to employees?

 - What are the consequences if someone tests positive?

 - Will you offer a Substance Abuse Professional (SAP)?

 - What methodology do you want to use?

 Depending on the industry, you may want to customize your policy to best suit your company’s needs.
 Safety-sensitive industries like transportation, construction, and oil and gas, where there have been incidents directly related to drug and alcohol use, are implementing stricter drug testing policies.
 Some companies are also requiring “safety-sensitive” employees to report the use of prescription or over-the-counter medications that could impact safety.
-On January 1, 2018 the Department of Transportation (DOT) publishedfor its drug-testing programs.
-The revised guideline mandates DOT regulated programs will now be required to test for additional opioids including hydrocodone, hydromorphone, oxycodone, and oxymorphone.
+On January 1, 2018, the Department of Transportation (DOT) published new regulations for its drug testing programs.
+The revised guideline mandates DOT-regulated programs will now be required to test for additional opioids including hydrocodone, hydromorphone, oxycodone, and oxymorphone.

 Once you have created the policy, review it to ensure it is current, compliant with relevant state and federal laws, including state marijuana legislation, and considers all parameters and procedures involved.